cerndb/spark-dashboard/README.md

 - The dashboard can be used when running Spark on a cluster (Kubernetes, YARN, Standalone) or in local mode.
 - When using Spark in local mode, use Spark version 3.1 or higher, see [SPARK-31711](https://issues.apache.org/jira/browse/SPARK-31711)

-### Docker
+### Docker / Podman
 - Telegraf will use port 2003 (graphite endpoint) and port 8428 (VictoriaMetrics source) of your machine/VM.
 - For dashboard v1: InfluxDB will use port 2003 (graphite endpoint), and port 8086 (http endpoint) of your machine/VM (when running using `--network=host`).
-- Note: the endpoints need to be available on the node where you started the Docker container and reachable by Spark executors and driver (mind the firewall).
+- Note: the endpoints need to be available on the node where you started the container and reachable by Spark executors and driver (mind the firewall).

 ### Helm